-HULL RESIDENTS (HU1- HU9 POSTCODE AREAS) GO TO Q24
+HULL RESIDENTS (HU1- HU9 POSTCODE AREAS) GO TO Q23

-Had you been to Hull before coming to the ‘Made in Hull’ event?
+Had you been to Hull before coming to see the ‘Blade’ installation?
 Yes No

 As a visitor to Hull, on a scale of 1 to 5 where 1 means very dissatisfied and 5 means very satisfied, how satisfied or dissatisfied are you with the following?